Understanding Contingency Fees

 • Gathering the evidence to prove your claim and your damages through an independent investigation

-• Calculate your losses comprehensively and accurately
+• Calculating your losses comprehensively and accurately

 • Communicating with the at-fault party’s insurance company